aditya-manohar/evolve/README.md

   - `colorama`
   - `whois`
   - `zxcvbn`
+  - `paramiko`

 You can install the required libraries using pip:

-pip install requests beautifulsoup4 colorama python-whois zxcvbn
+pip install requests beautifulsoup4 colorama paramiko python-whois zxcvbn